 There are some photos of the family – Grandmother, Mum and her twin brother, and two older brothers.
 The boys, or rather the men, as they would have been in their twenties, are in suits.
 The three side by side stand behind the women.
 Grandmother lies on the grass, patting her dog, a white labrador who looks like it wants to play.
 Mum is by her side, looking beautiful.
 In the background an open field with clumps of wildflowers stretches as far as the eye can see.

-These photos must have been taken before the war, when it was still possible for Mum to take a break to go visit her family.
+These photos must have been taken before WWII, when it was still possible for Mum to take a break to go visit her family.
 She had left home soon after finishing secondary school at the Royal Latin School that she attended after winning a scholarship.
 She liked to tell us how she walked the six miles from Adstock to school and six miles back, but this would have been a singe for an overactive teenager engrossed in Nature and all the plants and creatures therein.
 For us pampered children growing up in the torrid climate of Mauritius, these daily walks would have been impossible feats.

 Nursing in London